 Candidates may be nominated by a third party or self-nominated.
 Candidates must submit their nominations to email@example.com.

 - A Curriculum Vitae (max 4 pages)

 - A cover letter explaining your (or the candidate you are nominating) a) motivation for joining, b) open government experience and skills, c) demonstrated track record in international or national level leadership, communications and strategy (max 2 pages)

-- One strong example of a video, blog post, article or piece of writing by the candidate that reflects the candidate’s thinking and articulation on open government and civil society issues
+- One strong example of an article, blog post, piece of writing or video by the candidate that reflects the candidate’s thinking and articulation on open government and civil society issues

 A Selection Committee has been established by the Network’s interim steering committee.
 This Selection Committee will review the nominations, short-list candidates for interview, and select the members of the Forum.
 The applications of short-listed candidates will be uploaded in full to the Forum’s public website.

 Nominations of candidates for the Multi-stakeholder Forum will close on October 9.

 It is anticipated that the Forum will launch at an event in late 2017.